redwoodjs/redwood/docs/docs/tutorial/foreword.md

 ## Callouts

-You'll find some callouts throughout the text to draw your attention to some additional info or things to watch out for:
+You'll find some callouts throughout the text to draw your attention:

 :::note